danieled3/Cassava_Leaf_Desease_Classification/README.md

 <img src="https://user-images.githubusercontent.com/29163695/122078058-94fd1a00-cdfc-11eb-93d4-fe4159a0675a.png" height="200">

 ## To Do <a name="to-do" />
+* Train the parameters of Resnet after some epochs to further decrease loss function
 * To optimize performances it would be useful to combine more models (ensemble learning).
-In this project we have an underfitting issue so we need a more complex model and a more effective data preprocessing.
+In this project we have an underfitting issue so we need a more complex model and a more effective data preprocessing
 * Train deeper model by using cloud services (GCP, Azure, AWS Sagemaker)

 ## File List <a name="file-list" />